yamcs/yamcs/docs/server-manual/general/architecture.rst

 ----------

 Data Links are components that connect to the target system (instruments, ground stations, lab equipment, etc).
 One Yamcs instance will contain multiple data links.
 There are three types of data received/sent via Data Links:
  * Telemetry packets.
- * telecommands.
- * Parameters, also called processed parameters.
+These are usually binary chunks of data which have to be split into parameters according to the definition into a Mission Database.
+ * Telecommands.
+These are usually the reverse of the telemetry packets.
+ * Parameters.
+These are historically (ISS ground segment) called also processed parameters to indicate they are processed (e.g. calibrated, checked against limits) by another center.

 Connecting via a protocol to a target system means implementing a specific data link for that protocol.
-That is why in Yamcs there are some built-in Data Links for UDP, TCP and Artemis.
+In Yamcs there are some built-in Data Links for UDP, TCP and Artemis.
+SLE (Space Link Extension) data links are also implemented in a plugin.

-The pre-processors run inside the data links and are responsible for reading some basic packet characteristics which are not described in the Mission Database.
+The pre-processors run inside the TM data links and are responsible for doing basic packet processing (e.g. verifying a CRC or checksum) which is not described in the Mission Database.

+The post-processor runs inside the TC data link and are responsible for doing command processing (e.g. computing a CRC or checksum) which is not described in the Mission Database.

+Please note in the picture above that while for telecommands there is a link sending realtime data, for telemetry we also have a data link retrieving dump data - this is data that has been recorded somewhere (on the spacecraft or some other intermediate point) and dumped later.
+Usually there is no continous visibility of the spacecraft from the ground and thus most spacecrafts are capable of recording data onboard.
+The dump data will not be sent to the relatime displays (because the display shows the realtime data coming in paralell) but it will be sent to the archive where it has to be merged with the old data and with the realtime incoming data.

+Yamcs does not define the dump data as a special type of data, it is the configuration of which data is sent on which stream and which stream is connected to which processor (see below what streams and processors are) that determines what dump data is.

+The CCSDS standards specify a higher level entity called transport frame.
+Typically the telemetry transfer frames are fixed size and the variable size packets are encoded in the fixed size frames using a well defined procedure.
+The packets can be multiplexed on the same transmission channel with other types of data such as a video bitstream.
+The frames allows also multiplexing realtime data with dump data.
+In order to mantaint a constant bitrate required for RF communication, the standards also define the idle data to be sent when no other data is available.

+In Yamcs, all the CCSDS frame processing is performed at the level of Data Links - when frame procesisng is used, there is a data link that receives the frame (e.g. via SLE) and then demultiplexes it into multiple sub-links which in turn apply the pre-processor for TM and send the data on the streams to the processors and archive.
+There is a sub-link (or more) for realtime data and similarly a sub-link (or more) for dump data.
+Yamcs handles packets and parameters, other type of data (e.g. video) could be sent to external systems for processing and storage.

 Streams
 -------